EOG Resources (NYSE:EOG) PT Lowered to $78.00 at Royal Bank of Canada

-EOG Resources (NYSE:EOG) had its target price lowered by Royal Bank of Canada from $110.00 to $78.00 in a report issued on Tuesday, The Fly reports.
-The brokerage currently has an outperform rating on the energy exploration company’s stock.
+EOG Resources (NYSE:EOG) had its target price trimmed by Royal Bank of Canada from $110.00 to $78.00 in a research report released on Tuesday morning, The Fly reports.
+The firm currently has an outperform rating on the energy exploration company’s stock.

-A number of other research analysts also recently commented on the company.
-Morgan Stanley reaffirmed a hold rating and set a $97.00 target price on shares of EOG Resources in a report on Wednesday, November 13th.
-Edward Jones downgraded EOG Resources from a buy rating to a hold rating in a report on Thursday, February 20th.
-Citigroup reduced their target price on EOG Resources from $93.00 to $88.00 and set a buy rating on the stock in a report on Wednesday, November 13th.
-TD Securities reduced their target price on EOG Resources from $120.00 to $110.00 and set a buy rating on the stock in a report on Monday, March 2nd.
-Finally, Stifel Nicolaus downgraded EOG Resources from a buy rating to a hold rating in a report on Monday, March 9th.
-One research analyst has rated the stock with a sell rating, nine have issued a hold rating and seventeen have assigned a buy rating to the stock.
-EOG Resources currently has an average rating of Buy and an average price target of $93.43.
+A number of other equities research analysts have also weighed in on the stock.
+Barclays lowered their target price on shares of EOG Resources from $132.00 to $111.00 and set an overweight rating on the stock in a report on Friday, December 6th.
+Howard Weil started coverage on shares of EOG Resources in a report on Wednesday, November 13th.
+They issued a sector perform rating on the stock.
+Scotiabank started coverage on shares of EOG Resources in a report on Tuesday, November 12th.
+They issued a sector perform rating and a $86.00 target price on the stock.
+Morgan Stanley restated a hold rating and issued a $97.00 target price on shares of EOG Resources in a report on Wednesday, November 13th.
+Finally, ValuEngine lowered shares of EOG Resources from a hold rating to a sell rating in a report on Friday, March 6th.
+One research analyst has rated the stock with a sell rating, nine have given a hold rating and seventeen have given a buy rating to the stock.
+The company has a consensus rating of Buy and an average price target of $93.43.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, April 30th.
-Stockholders of record on Thursday, April 16th will be given a dividend of $0.375 per share.
-This represents a $1.50 dividend on an annualized basis and a dividend yield of 4.31%.
-This is a boost from EOG Resources’s previous quarterly dividend of $0.29.
-The ex-dividend date of this dividend is Wednesday, April 15th.
-EOG Resources’s dividend payout ratio is presently 23.09%.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, April 30th.
+Shareholders of record on Thursday, April 16th will be paid a $0.375 dividend.
+This is a positive change from EOG Resources’s previous quarterly dividend of $0.29.
+The ex-dividend date is Wednesday, April 15th.
+This represents a $1.50 annualized dividend and a yield of 4.31%.
+EOG Resources’s dividend payout ratio (DPR) is 23.09%.

-In other news, Director Charles R. Crisp sold 420 shares of the stock in a transaction that occurred on Friday, January 10th.
-The stock was sold at an average price of $86.49, for a total transaction of $36,325.80.
-Following the sale, the director now directly owns 50,296 shares in the company, valued at approximately $4,350,101.04.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-0.20% of the stock is currently owned by corporate insiders.
+In other EOG Resources news, Director Charles R. Crisp sold 420 shares of the stock in a transaction dated Friday, January 10th.
+The shares were sold at an average price of $86.49, for a total value of $36,325.80.
+Following the completion of the sale, the director now owns 50,296 shares in the company, valued at approximately $4,350,101.04.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Company insiders own 0.20% of the company’s stock.

-Several institutional investors have recently made changes to their positions in EOG.
-Engrave Wealth Partners LLC acquired a new stake in EOG Resources in the 4th quarter valued at approximately $64,000.
-RMR Wealth Builders acquired a new stake in EOG Resources in the 4th quarter valued at approximately $179,000.
-Norges Bank acquired a new stake in EOG Resources in the 4th quarter valued at approximately $447,634,000.
-Macquarie Group Ltd. increased its position in EOG Resources by 1.9% in the 4th quarter.
-Macquarie Group Ltd. now owns 254,881 shares of the energy exploration company’s stock valued at $21,349,000 after acquiring an additional 4,780 shares during the period.
-Finally, Pearl River Capital LLC increased its position in EOG Resources by 371.9% in the 4th quarter.
-Pearl River Capital LLC now owns 3,846 shares of the energy exploration company’s stock valued at $322,000 after acquiring an additional 3,031 shares during the period.
-Institutional investors and hedge funds own 87.95% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the company.
+NS Partners Ltd grew its position in shares of EOG Resources by 0.9% during the 4th quarter.
+NS Partners Ltd now owns 133,353 shares of the energy exploration company’s stock valued at $11,170,000 after acquiring an additional 1,167 shares during the period.
+Great Diamond Partners LLC bought a new position in shares of EOG Resources during the 4th quarter valued at approximately $139,000.
+Benjamin F. Edwards & Company Inc. grew its position in shares of EOG Resources by 32.7% during the 4th quarter.
+Benjamin F. Edwards & Company Inc. now owns 2,480 shares of the energy exploration company’s stock valued at $208,000 after acquiring an additional 611 shares during the period.
+National Pension Service grew its position in shares of EOG Resources by 4.8% during the 3rd quarter.
+National Pension Service now owns 668,857 shares of the energy exploration company’s stock valued at $49,643,000 after acquiring an additional 30,668 shares during the period.
+Finally, World Asset Management Inc grew its position in shares of EOG Resources by 2.6% during the 4th quarter.
+World Asset Management Inc now owns 38,137 shares of the energy exploration company’s stock valued at $3,194,000 after acquiring an additional 971 shares during the period.
+87.95% of the stock is owned by hedge funds and other institutional investors.

 About EOG Resources